 PRO TIP: If you’re seeking wildlife, there’s plenty to see in Jay Cooke.
 With a thriving ecosystem, Jay Cooke is an integral wintering area for white-tailed deer.

-Timber wolf, black bears, and coyotes are the most common among the 46 animal species found in the park.
+Timber wolves, black bears, and coyotes are the most common among the 46 animal species found in the park.
 Notable birdlife includes the marsh hawk, pileated woodpecker, and the great blue heron.

 8. Whitewater State Park

-But more than just fishing, Whitewater State Park offers a myriad of outdoor activities, which includes swimming from the beaches of Whitewater River and hiking along the picturesque limestone bluff trails.
+But more than just fishing, Whitewater State Park offers a myriad of outdoor activities, which include swimming from the beaches of the Whitewater River and hiking along the picturesque limestone bluff trails.